Get

 Image Credit: Tina-Rencelj, Shutterstock

 • Golden Retriever – The Golden Retriever is an understanding, empathetic breed that is widely used as a service dog.
 It is also considered one of the best breeds for first-time dog owners, families, and pretty much anybody who wants a dog.
-The friendliness that the Golden shows is not only reserved for humans, either, and this breed will generally do very well with other dogs, cats, and potentially even with small animals like hamsters and birds.
+The friendliness that the Golden shows is not only reserved for humans, either, and this breed will generally do very well with other dogs, cats, and potentially even with small animals like hamsters and birds, only with careful supervision and management.

 • Labrador Retriever – The Labrador Retriever is similar in many respects to the Golden Retriever, except it has a shorter coat and is usually a bit more comical and goofier.
 It is a great companion for playful dogs and cats, but you should always take care when introducing new animals, even if they are as sweet as a Lab.

-• Standard Poodle – The Standard Poodle is businesslike in its attitude but it is also friendly and can be paired with other dogs as well as cats.
-The breed is known for being hypoallergenic so is less likely to cause allergic reactions in humans.
+• Standard Poodle – The Standard Poodle is businesslike in its attitude, but it is also friendly and can be paired with other dogs as well as cats.
+The breed is known for being lower-shedding and may be better tolerated by some people with allergies.
 And because it sheds less than breeds like the heavy-shedding Golden Retriever, this breed can help keep mess and cleaning levels down.

 Cats